 It is well-settled tax policy, embodied by the Arrowsmith doctrine and the tax benefit rule, that a transaction that is integrally related to a prior transaction has the same character and should be accorded the same tax treatment as the earlier transaction.
 In Arrowsmith, two shareholders liquidated a corporation, realizing a capital gain.
 In a subsequent taxable year, the shareholders were required to satisfy a judgment against the corporation.
 One shareholder tried to assert that he was entitled to an ordinary deduction on payment of the judgment.
 The Supreme Court, however, disagreed holding that the payment of the judgment was a capital loss.
 In reaching its holding, the Court found that the shareholders' "liability as transferees was not based on any ordinary business transaction of theirs apart from the liquidation proceeding."
 Moreover, the court found it important that the loss would have been capital (i.e., reduced the amount of capital gain) had it occurred in the same year as the liquidation.
-5 Legislation should clarify the application of the Arrowsmith doctrine to the AMT treatment of ISOs.
+Legislation should clarify the application of the Arrowsmith doctrine to the AMT treatment of ISOs.

-4 344 U.S. 6 (1952).
+&lt;sup>4 344 U.S. 6 (1952).

 The tax benefit rule generally provides that gross income should not include income from the recovery of an item deducted in a prior year that did not result in a tax benefit in such prior year.
 According to the Supreme Court, the tax benefit rule is intended to protect both taxpayers and the government from "transactional inequities" that may arise from adherence to an annual accounting system.
-The proposed treatment for ISOs under the AMT would eliminate the "transactional inequities" discussed in this submission by ensuring that a taxpayer who has already experienced a tax detriment (the inclusion of the ISO bargain element in AMTI in the year of exercise) equitably receives the related tax benefit (the negative AMT adjustment) in the year of disposition of the ISO stock.
+The proposed treatment for ISOs under the AMT would eliminate the "transactional inequities" discussed in this submission by ensuring that a taxpayer who has already experienced a tax detriment (the inclusion of the ISO bargain element in AMTI in the year of disposition of the ISO stock.